 Once a judge consolidates similar lawsuits under a multidistrict litigation, he or she also selects cases for bellwether trials.
 These cases test available evidence viability and jury reaction, providing a benchmark for future trials.
 Three IVC filter bellwether trials are scheduled for this year.
 All three plaintiffs received IVC filters manufactured by Cook Medical.
 The outcomes of these IVC filter bellwether trials will set a precedent for hundreds of product liability lawsuits currently pending.

 Cook Medical Named in IVC Filter Bellwether Trials

 Cook Medical makes 16,000 different products used globally.
 Cook’s Günther Tulip and Celect filters both feature in this year’s IVC filter bellwether trials.
 These filters are surgically implanted within the inferior vena cava, which happens to be the largest vein in your body.
 These cage-shaped filters catch blood clots before they can travel to your lungs or heart.
 However, IVC filters are infamous for injuries like organ perforation or pieces breaking off and migrating throughout the body.
-Many patients allege that Cook devices are defective, which is why they’re featured in upcoming IVC filter bellwether trials.
+Many patients allege that Cook devices are defective.
+As a result, a federal judge scheduled several upcoming IVC filter bellwether trials.

 A 2013 study evaluated Celect, Gunther Tulip and Greenfield (made by Boston Scientific) filters and compared their complication rates.
 Researchers observed the following perforation rates via CT scan: 49% with Celect, Tulip showed 43%, and only 2% for Greenfield.
 Another study compared retrieval rates between Celect and Option IVC filters (made by Rex Medical).
 Retrieval rates for both filters were similar after two months, but Celect filters had a significantly higher strut perforation rate.